mitchcoe/calendarApp/README.md

 Lastly create a databse with this: `CREATE DATABASE database` where `database` is whatever you choose.
 If you need to manually connect to the database to look at things, run this: `\c database`. `\q` lets you quit back to the terminal.

-Now we need to update the `knexfile.js`.
+Now we need to update the `knexfile.ts`.
 In the `development` object inside the `connection` key, update the `user`, `database`, `password`, and `port` if necessary to reflect the values you chose earlier.

 The other thing you need to be aware of is if you delete the 2 default attachments for the events with `event_id` equal to `1` or `2`, this will remove them from the `uploads` folder.
 This is expected, but due to the way the uploads work via `multer`, you wont be able to recreate the exact filename even if you upload the same exact image or file.
 The default image I used for convenience was the React logo, specifically the `logo192.png` in the `public` directory.
 You can copy this image to your desktop, attach it via the attachments modal when editing the first or second event, and then find it in the uploads folder.
-Get the filename, and update the corresponding `file_path` in this file: `02_initialize_attachments_data.js`, which is in the `seeds` directory.
+Get the filename, and update the corresponding `file_path` in this file: `02_initialize_attachments_data.ts`, which is in the `seeds` directory.
 This will ensure if you do any migrations or seed commands, or especially `yarn data_reset`, the attachments will show up in the app correctly.
 Adding or deleting attachments to other events will not cause any issues.

 ## Available Scripts